Cherokee grammar: Compound pronouns

-Cherokee verbs mark both subject as well as the direct object.
-Here the animacy of a third person object is marked.
+Compound pronoun prefixes express a combination of subject and object properties.
+Some unique forms are used when both the subject and object of the verb are participants in the conversation (first and second person).
+Other compound pronouns are used with combinations of a first or second person subject and a third person object.
+These forms depend on the animacy of the third person object.
 A prominent feature of transitive pronouns is the -y- insertion.
 Often the pronoun relationship is both ways and can be used for either action, ambiguity is ensured by patterns of changes within the verb stem.

 1st person singular object - 'me'

 2nd person singular object 'thee'

 Easily recognizable are the forms of the first-to-second person plural and dual.
 They are produced via a vowel alternation from the second person forms in which former -i- now wields -v-.

 3rd person singular animate object 'the other'

 These are basically the set A pronouns, but with a -y- insertion in the singular and an -e- prefix in all forms where the second person is active and non-singular.